pokusew/nfc-pcsc/README.md

 const { NFC } = require('nfc-pcsc');
 ```

-Take a a look at [How do I require/import this library?](#how-do-i-requireimport-this-library) section for more info.
+Take a look at [How do I require/import this library?](#how-do-i-requireimport-this-library) section for more info.

 > **Note**, that `const NFC = require('nfc-pcsc');` or `import NFC from 'nfc-pcsc'` (NFC without brackets) won't work, because there is no default export.
 It was removed for non-standard behaviour of ES6 modules in ES5 env (see [#12](https://github.com/pokusew/nfc-pcsc/issues/12) and [v0.6.0 release changelog](https://github.com/pokusew/nfc-pcsc/releases/tag/v0.6.0))